85rhrl/PP3/README.md

 ## Testing
 The game was tested on a local terminal as well as the Code Institue Heroku terminal and no errors were found.

+### Easy mode (assessor mode)
+If the player (or the assessor) would like beat the game without guessing the ship's location, simply insert the following code line between lines 172 and 173:

+    print(f"\nShips coordinates (for testing): {player_board.ships}")

 ### Validator testing
 The code was passed through the Code Institute's PEP8 Python Linter with no errors found.
 ![Validator testing](docs/images/11-validatortest.png)